jsonapi-rb/jsonapi-rb.github.io/source/guides/serialization/rendering.html.md

   + `meta`: top level meta information.
 This option can be specified as a hash.
   + `jsonapi`: top level `jsonapi` object.
 This option can be specified as a hash.
++ framework-specific options: in Hanami and Rails, the usual options such as `status` are respected.